-No. 11 is played with a half bow; No. 12, with third part bow; and No. 13, with still shorter bow.
+No 11, is played with a half-bow; No 12, with third part bow; and No 13, with still shorter bow.

-In No. 14 the scholar learns another new bowing, which is called R. Kreutzer's, from its being first met with in that celebrated Violinist's compositions.
+In NOIL, the Scholar learns another new bowing, which is called R. Kreutzer's, from its being first met with in that celebrated Violinist's compositions.
 It gives two notes to each bowing, of which the two first are dotted, the two latter slurred.
-The second of the marked notes must have a long bow and strong pressure.
+The second of the maked notes must have a long bow and strong pressure.

-All these bowings the Scholar should practise diligently and perseveringly, singly at first, and slowly, then by degrees quicker and each of their should be equally studied, till he has perfectly mastered the whole.
+All these bowings the Scholar should practise diligently, and perseveringly, singly at first and slowly, then by degrees quicker, and each of them should be equally studied, till he has perfectly mastered the whole.